the-fellowship-co/facade/docs/bylding_backends/working_with_model.md

 You can also run these validations on your own. valid? triggers your validations and returns true if no errors were found in the object, and false otherwise.

-You can learn more about writing validation in [ActiveRecord validation guide](https://guides.rubyonrails.org/active_record_validations.html).
+You can learn more about writing validation in <a href="https://guides.rubyonrails.org/active_record_validations.html" target="_blank" rel="noopener noreferrer">ActiveRecord validation guide</a>.
 ```ruby
 class User < Byld::Model
   validates :first_name, presence: true